Cozmeh/Collatz-Conjecture/README.md

 less than 100 billion is 75128138247, which has 1228 steps.
 ```
 ## Installation
 To use this module, simply copy and paste the `"collatz.py"` file into the `"site-packages"` directory of your Python installation.
-On Windows, this directory is usually located at `"C:\PythonXX\Lib\site-packages"` (replace "XX" with your Python version).
+On Windows, this directory is usually located at `"C:\PythonXX\Lib\site-packages"` (replace "XX" with your Python version). or use it in the same directory

 ## How to use the module ?
 To use the module, simply import it by typing `import collatz`.